nickbeen/nickbeen.github.io/_posts/2022-02-17-when-bash-aliases-stop-working.md

 title: When bash_aliases stop working
 ---

-The other day I noticed my bash aliases on one of my servers weren't working anymore even though I hadn't touched them for months.
+The other day I noticed my bash aliases on one of my servers weren't working anymore even though I had not touched them for months.
 No helpful colored output, no custom `ll` alias, nothing.
 Time to investigate!

 ## .bash_aliases

-Bash aliases allow you to make your own custom commands for a SSH user by editing a file called `.bash_aliases` in the home directory of your SSH user.
+Bash aliases allow you to make your own custom commands for an SSH user by editing a file called `.bash_aliases` in the home directory of your SSH user.
 It can be very helpful when you often use commands with the same flags.
-The `ll` command is a popular pick for showing all files including hidden files in a folder with the long listing format along with human readable filesizes.
+The `ll` command is a popular pick for showing all files including hidden files in a folder with the long listing format along with human-readable filesize.

 ```bash
 alias ll="ls -lah"